petherin/architecturalkatas/hotdiggetydog/readme.md

 Notify suppliers when a certain threshold is hit for stock at any hot dog stand.

+But how do we track how much inventory we have?
+Does SumUp allow us to track inventory?
+Does it let you say what is being sold as well as how much the sale is?
+If so, we can use this to feed in to an inventory service, e.g.:

+1 x hot dog = 1 hot dog bun, 1 hot dog, onions, mustard.

+We don't want to make the seller put all this in each time.
+Hot dogs and hot dog buns are known quantities, so we can subtract each of those when a hot dog is sold.

+We will assume for a day's business, a seller will always have enough onions, ketchup and mustard.
+It's hot dogs and hot dog buns that matter, and that's covered by either SumUp or our own inventory service.

 #### Track Sales by Time and Location

 Need geolocation service (get from phone) to include time and location when transaction occurs.